 Seasonal activities in Woodson Bridge State Recreation Area

-Woodson Bridge State Recreation offers wonderful hiking opportunities for campers and visitors on trails that allow hikers enjoy the scenic natural features in the park.
-The most common trail in the park, the Sacramento River Trail, which traverses the shore of the river, is sited in a shaded setting, offering hikers shade from the sun with age-old grand oaks and gorgeous willows, as well as many other trees and thickets that blanket the shores of the Sacramento River.
+Woodson Bridge State Recreation offers wonderful hiking opportunities for campers and visitors on the trails that allow hikers to enjoy the scenic natural features of the park.
+The most common trail people hike in the park, the Sacramento River Trail, traverses the shore of the river, crosses a shaded setting, and offers hikers shade from the sun underneath the age-old grand oaks and gorgeous willows, as well as many other trees and thickets that blanket the shores of the Sacramento River.

 Woodson Bridge State Recreation Area features more than 100 identified plant species.
 For guests who enjoy identifying different plants and flowers, there is no shortage of countable trees, wildflowers, and bushes that produce berries like grape or elderberry, depending on the season.
 Along your search, keep your eyes peeled for the Oregon ash, cottonwood, willow, sycamore, and California black walnut trees.

 If you have any questions about the flora in the area, the friendly park staff will be able to answer any questions you may have.
 If you can't find the identification of a particular plant, try downloading an app to your phone that helps nature enthusiasts capture a photo of a plant and correctly classify the species.

 Wildlife watching is an activity that RV campers love to enjoy at Woodson Bridge State Recreation Area as the western part of the river acts as a wildlife preserve.
 The jungle-like habitat provides a shelter sanctuary for nesting bald eagles in the winter and the elusive yellow-billed cuckoo in the summer.
 The habitat also offers great bird-watching opportunities for wildlife enthusiasts alike.
 Other birds that populate the area include quails, owls, hawks, falcons, and many songbirds.